Welcome

 Learning Outcomes

 This article examines express terms within contracts.
-After reading this article, you should be able to identify express terms and distinguish them from implied terms.
-You will understand the principal ways express terms are incorporated into contracts, including by signature, notice, and course of dealing.
-You will also learn the key principles courts apply when interpreting express terms, including the objective approach and the balance between literal meaning and context.
-Finally, you will understand the parol evidence rule and its main exceptions.
+You should be able to identify express terms and distinguish them from implied terms, and to differentiate contractual terms from pre-contractual representations.
+You will understand the principal ways express terms are incorporated into contracts, including by signature, notice, and course of dealing, and the importance of timing and whether a document is one that reasonably contains terms.
+You will also learn the key principles courts apply when interpreting express terms, including the objective approach, the role of commercial common sense, and limits on using negotiations or subsequent conduct.
+Finally, you will understand the parol evidence rule, its main exceptions (including collateral contracts and rectification), and the function and limits of entire agreement clauses.
 This knowledge is necessary for answering SQE1 questions on contract formation and content.

 SQE1 Syllabus

-• Identifying statements intended to be express terms.
+• Identifying statements intended to be express terms and distinguishing them from representations.

 • The methods by which terms are incorporated into contracts (signature, notice, course of dealing).

-• The requirement for reasonable notice, especially for onerous or unusual terms.
+• The requirement for reasonable notice, especially for onerous or unusual terms (including the heightened “red hand” approach).

-• The objective approach to interpreting contractual terms.
+• The objective approach to interpreting contractual terms, and the balance between literal meaning and commercial context.

-• The application and exceptions to the parol evidence rule.
+• The application and exceptions to the parol evidence rule, including collateral contracts and rectification.

-• The purpose and effect of entire agreement clauses.
+• The purpose and effect of entire agreement clauses, and how misrepresentation exclusions are controlled.

 Test Your Knowledge